gopalchand/rotopy/README.md

 The JSON files will be deleted unless the `--keepjson` flag option is used.

+## Next Steps

+Conversion into a Python Package.

 ## Contributing

 Please use GitHub issue tracking to report bugs and request features.